This annual list of the best real estate franchises was revised and updated on May 19, 2021.

 And there are now more than 124,000 RE/MAX agents worldwide who conducted more than 1,004,000 real estate transactions.
 In other words, nobody sells more real estate than RE/MAX.
 Agents also benefit from what has become the most recognizable brand in real estate just about everywhere on the planet.

-Founded by Dave and Gail Liniger in Denver, Colorado in 1973 and franchising since 1975, the number of locations has climbed steadily in recent years from 6,227 in 2012 to the current total of 8,629 (up by 644 from the previous year’s total), none of which are company-owned and 4,905 of which are located outside the US.
+Founded by Dave and Gail Liniger in Denver, Colorado in 1973 and franchising since 1975, the number of locations has climbed steadily in recent years from 6,227 in 2012 to the current total of 8,405 (down from the previously reported total of 8,629), of which none are company-owned and 4,759 are located outside the US.

 2. HomeVestors of America